 On April 4, 2017, the CSA published the Proposed Business Conduct Instrument for comment.
 On June 14, 2018, the CSA republished the Proposed Instrument for a second request for comment.
 Also on April 19, 2018 the CSA published the Proposed Registration Instrument for comment.
 The IECA strongly believes that the Proposed Business Conduct Instrument and the Proposed Registration Instrument should continue to be moved forward in unison.
-The IECA is grateful for the opportunity to submit supplementary comments on the Proposed Business Conduct Instrument during the comment period for the Proposed Registration Instrument.
+The IECA is grateful for the opportunity to submit supplementary comments on the Proposed Business Conduct Instrument.